-This handbook will give you the information you need to get started and guide you through the requirements of the D.Phil. and the MSc programmes.
+This handbook will give you the information you need to get started and guide you through the requirements of the D.Phil. and the M.Sc. by Research programmes.
 It contains general information about the programmes and useful contact details.

-For more information about the Department, please visit: www.ndcn.ox.ac.uk
+For more information about the Department, please visit: www.ndcn.ox.ac.uk.